yqh022/coding2/final work-code.md

         sensorValue = "Arduino Error";
     }
     else {

-        //While statement looping through serial messages when serial is being provided. while (serial.available() > 0) {
+        while (serial.available() > 0) {
             //byte data is being writen into byteData as int. byteData = serial.readByte();

-            //byteData is converted into a string for drawing later. sensorValue = "value: " + ofToString(byteData);
+            sensorValue = "value: " + ofToString(byteData);
         }
     }